sourcefrog/conserve/doc/format.md

 Band footer contains:

-- `end_time`: the Unix time, in seconds, that the band ended
+- `end_time`: The Unix time, in seconds, that the band ended.
+- `index_hunk_count`: The number of index hunks that should be present for this band.
+(Since 0.6.4.)

 ## Data block directory